 Set the camera to landscape or fireworks mode, or manual focus.
 Autofocus may get confused by the dark sky and not work properly.
 Use a tripod to steady your camera and avoid blurry images.
 Turn your flash off.

 Set the camera to its lowest ISO setting.
 It may be dark out, but fireworks are bright.
 You don't need the extra sensitivity of high ISO settings.
 If your camera has a noise reduction setting, use it to reduce any "grainy" appearance in the dark areas of your image.
-Shoot at the highest image quality setting for best image quality.
+Shoot at the highest image quality setting (usually called "fine") for the best results.

 Using a camera with manual controls